The best things to do in Cairns; You cannot miss!

 - Coral Tree inn (Approx £60 per night)

-This 4 star hotel is nestled in the heart of Cairns close to bars, restaurants, shops and the waterfront.
-Each room is individually designed and comes with en suite bathroom, private balcony and flat-screen TV.
+This 4-star hotel is nestled in the heart of Cairns close to bars, restaurants, shops and the waterfront.
+Each room is individually designed and comes with en suite bathroom, private balcony and a flat-screen TV.
 Guests can also enjoy the swimming pool, surrounded by lush tropical gardens, as well as a buffet breakfast every morning in the poolside café.

 Check out the rooms here

 - Shangri-La Hotel The Marina Cairns